adambard/learnxinyminutes-docs/javascript.html.markdown

 }
 myObj.myFunc() // = "Hello world!"

-// The value of this has to do with how the function is called, not where it's
+// What this is set to has to do with how the function is called, not where
-// defined.
-So, that doesn't work if the function isn't called in the context of
+// it's defined.
+So, our function doesn't work if it isn't called in the
-// the object.
+// context of the object.
 var myFunc = myObj.myFunc
 myFunc() // = undefined

 // Inversely, a function can be assigned to the object and gain access to it
-// through this, even if it wasn't defined as such. var myOtherFunc = function(){
+// through this, even if it wasn't attached when it was defined. var myOtherFunc = function(){
     return this.myString.toUpperCase()
 }